visemet/FSharp.Data.Bson/README.md

 and from the comments within the code.
 If you find a typo, then please [submit a pull request][pull_requests]!

   - The [BSON Type Provider home page][home_page] has more information about the library, examples, etc.
-  - The samples from the documentation are included as part of `BsonTypeProvider.Tests.sln`, so make sure you build the solution before trying out the samples to ensure that all necessary packages are installed.
+  - The samples from the documentation are included as part of the `BsonProvider.Tests.sln` solution, so make sure you build the solution before trying out the samples to ensure that all necessary packages are installed.

 Community and Support